 - How your skills are foundational to your online business success.

 - The many benefits of starting with freelancing.

 - How to adopt affiliate marketing into your business.

 - Why quick has value, but how being too quick can also set you up for failure.

-On my podcast, AskPat, I’ve collected over 3,000 voicemail questions related to starting an online business.
+On my podcast, AskPat, I’ve coached thousands of entrepreneurs on questions related to starting an online business.
 The most common question of those I get is this:

 “What’s the quickest way to generate an income online?”